tom-seddon/beeblink/docs/tools.md

 Create a disk image on a BeebLink volume from a disk, or write a disk image on a BeebLink volume to a formatted disk.
-Supports single-density DFS, ADFS, and double density disks from Opus DDOS/Challenger or Watford DDFS.
+Supports single-density Acorn DFS (and compatible systems), ADFS, and double density disks from Opus DDOS/Challenger or Watford DDFS.

 Select `R` to read a disk, creating a disk image, or `W` to write a disk from a disk image.

-Select `A` to read/write all of the disk, or `U` to read/write only the used areas.

-Pick the drive to read from or write to.

-Select the disk type (see below), then specify the image to read from or write to.
-(You can also enter * commands at this point by entering a line starting with `*` - e.g., to change volume, or get a catalogue.)

-### Disk types

-#### Acorn DFS

-Use this for reading or writing ordinary single density Acorn DFS-style disks.
-DFS type shouldn't matter and this should hopefully work with just about everything.

-You'll need to specify single or double sided.
-The track count is detected by reading the disk.

-Watford DFS 62-file disks are not yet fully supported.
-If you have a 62-file disk, be sure to read/write all of the disk to ensure all the data is transfercred.

-#### ADFS

-Use this for reading or writing ADFS disks or hard disks.

-You'll need to specify the disk type: auto-detect, or hard disk.
-Select auto-detect, which will do the right thing in every useful case.
-(The explicit hard disk option is there to accommodate the unlikely corner case of a hard disk formatted to 640 KB.)

-#### Opus DDOS

-Use this for reading or writing double density Opus DDOS or Challenger disks when you have the Opus DDOS ROM installed.
-(For single density disks, use the Acorn DFS option.)

-You'll need to specify single or double sided.
-The track count is detected by reading the disk.

-The used areas option is not yet supported, and the whole disk is always read or written.

-#### Opus Challenger

-Use this for reading or writing double density Opus DDOS or Challenger disks when you have the Challenger ROM installed.
-(For single density disks, use the Acorn DFS option.)

-You'll need to specify single or double sided.
-The track count is detected by reading the disk.

-The used areas option is not yet supported, and the whole disk is always read or written.

-#### Watford DDFS

-Use this for reading or writing double density Watford DDFS disks when you have Watford DDFS installed.
-(For single density disks, use the Acorn DFS option.)

-You'll need to specify single or double sided.
-The track count is detected by reading the disk.

-The used areas option is not yet supported, and the whole disk is always read or written.
-There's currently no special consideration required for 62-file disks.

-### Disk imager notes
+Next, pick to drive to read from or write to.

+Next, select the disk type and other settings, as follows.

+### Acorn DFS

+Handles single- or double-sided Acorn DFS disks.
+Also covers single-density disks from Acorn compatible DFSs: Opus, Watford, Solidisk, etc.

+Select `S` for a single-sided disk or `D` for a double-sided disk.

+Select `A` to read or write the entire disk, or `U` to have BeebLink scan the catalogue and transfer only the tracks that are actualrly used.

+(Note: the used areas option only looks at the standard 31 Acorn DFS-style files.
+For 62-file Watford DFS disks, always use the `A` option.)

+Usual PC file extensions:

+- `.ssd` - single sided
+- `.dsd` - double sided

+### ADFS

+Handle ADFS S/M/L disks, or hard disks.

+Select `A` to autodetect the disk type, which will almost certainly do the right thing.
+(If you have a hard disk formatted to exactly 640 KB, select `H`.)

+Usual PC file extensions:

+- `.ads` - ADFS S
+- `.adm` - ADFS M
+- `.adl` - ADFS L
+- `.dat` - ADFS hard disk

+### Opus Challenger (DD)

+Handles double-density Opus DDOS/Challenger disks.
+(Use this option if you have the Challenger ROM installed.)

+Usual PC file extensions:

+- `.sdd` - single sided
+- `.ddd` - double sided

+### Opus DDOS (DD)

+Handles double-density Opus DDOS/Challenger disks.
+(Use this option if you have the Opus DDOS ROM installed.)

+Select `S` for a single-sided disk or `D` for a double-sided disk.

+Usual PC file extensions:

+- `.sdd` - single sided
+- `.ddd` - double sided

+### Watford DDFS (DD)

+Handles double density Watford DDFS disks.

+Select `S` for a single-sided disk or `D` for a double-sided disk.

+(Unlike the single density case, there's no used areas option.
+So no special consideration required for 62-file disks.)

+Usual PC file extensions:

+- `.sdd` - single sided
+- `.ddd` - double sided

+### Other disk imager notes

+- when creating a disk image file, you can use any BBC-friendly name you like.
+The idea is that it can get subsequently renamed on the server

 - protected disks are not supported